Md-Khid/Data_Piping_and_Wrangling_Patient_Survey_Experience/README.md

 # Project Overview

 ## Introduction
-This project aims to demonstrate the transferring of data between Python, SQL and R for proficient data preparation, including merging data sets.
-It focuses on cleansing and structuring data related to inpatient ward experiences with healthcare providers, showcasing how these tools can be effectively employed to extract valuable insights from the collected survey data.
+This project aims to demonstrate the transferring of data between Python, SQL and R for proficient data preparation including merging data sets.
+It focuses on cleansing and structuring data related to inpatient ward experiences with healthcare providers showcasing how these tools can be effectively employed to extract valuable insights from the collected survey data.
 Additionally, it will exhibit the creation of a simple Linear Model to predict patients' overall experience and the design of a performance-impact chart using basic R functions.

 ## Dataset Information

 ### Data Variables
-The survey dataset for the entire year is stored in twelve separate Microsoft Excel documents, one for each calendar month.
-The significant part of the survey focuses on the experiences of warded patients with their doctors, including aspects such as respect, competency, empathy and listening skills.
+The survey dataset for the entire year is stored in twelve separate Microsoft Excel documents one for each calendar month.
+The significant part of the survey focuses on the experiences of warded patients with their doctors including aspects such as respect, competency, empathy and listening skills.
 [Dataset](https://github.com/Md-Khid/Data_Piping_and_Wrangling_for_Patient_Survey_Experience/tree/main/survey)

 This project will utilise: